ixanza/tranquility/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
 I highly recommend opening the console and clicking on the object that has a bug.
-If your bug is location based, use the book from [Where in Special Edition am I](https://www.nexusmods.com/skyrimspecialedition/mods/30907) mod.
+If your bug is location based, take a screenshot of `You are Here` MCM Option from DynDOLOD as well as a screenshot of the world map.

 **Modlist version**
+Do not say latest

 **Did you add any additional mods?**